AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 ## Using EXISTS Versus IN

-Using EXISTS versus IN depends on the type of results you’re trying to return.
-If you’re only interested in a single value, use the EXISTS clause instead of IN.
+Using EXISTS versus IN depends on the type of results you're trying to return.
+If you're only interested in a single value, use the EXISTS clause instead of IN.
 IN is used in conjunction with lists of comma-separated values, which will increase the computational cost of the query.

 When IN queries are run, the system must first process the subquery (the IN statement), then the entire query based on the relationship specified in the IN statement.
-EXISTS is far more efficient because the query doesn’t have to be run through multiple times - a true/false value is returned while checking the relationship specified in the query.
+EXISTS is far more efficient because the query doesn't have to be run through multiple times - a true/false value is returned while checking the relationship specified in the query.

-To put it simply: the system doesn’t have to process as much when using EXISTS.
+To put it simply: the system doesn't have to process as much when using EXISTS.

 | **Instead of this...** | **Try this!** |
 | ![](../assets/Exists_1.png) | ![](../assets/Exists_2.png) |